vlandham/chrisandemmy_service/en/chrisandemmy.md

 # Introduction and Welcome

-Hello and welcome.
-We are honored that you have chosen to spend your time here with us, celebrating the union of Emily Vallandingham and Christopher Jedras.
+Hello!
+Its truely an  honored that you have chosen to spend your time here with us, celebrating the union of Emily Vallandingham and Christopher Jedras.

 # First Reading